zerobikappa/krita-python-auto-complete/README.md

 https://user-images.githubusercontent.com/20190653/163692838-c6f9d7a2-2b3d-4649-a077-32df41c57842.mp4

 This project was:

 Originally created by @scottpetrovic ([krita-python-auto-complete](https://github.com/scottpetrovic/krita-python-auto-complete))

 &darr;

-Enhanced by @ItsCubeTime ([fake-pykrita](https://github.com/ItsCubeTime/fake-pykrita)) &darr;
+Enhanced by @ItsCubeTime ([fake-pykrita](https://github.com/ItsCubeTime/fake-pykrita))

+&darr;

 I shrinked a part of their codes and added some new features, to make it more easy to use. ([now you are here](https://github.com/zerobikappa/krita-python-auto-complete))

 (I removed some directories and files, including the `pykrita` directory, therefore I changed the repo name back to the initial one)

 ## 1.How to use

 All you need to obtain from this project is only one file: `krita.pyi`.
 A `.pyi` file is a **Python Interface Definition file** that contains code stub reference for implementation of the interface.
-Just put the file to the same path of you python script, or place it to the directory, which was contained in `$PYTHONPATH`, then your IDE or LSP will be able to grab suggestions from this file.
+Just put the file to the same path of you python script, or place it to the directory, which was included in `$PYTHONPATH`, then your IDE or LSP will be able to grab suggestions from this file.

 ### 1.1.Get a pre-built krita.pyi file in Github Release